Remy-Rats/pokemon-semester/README.md

 - GDScript
 - NetBeans
 - Python
-- (also a little bit of planning in Java)
+- (also a little bit of original planning in Java, only to realize I'd have to rewrite it all in GDScript)

 ## Roadmap